NoahConder/browser-sdk-example-improvements/README.md

 - STUN server On/Off switch.
 - Updated Bootstrap and layout slightly.
 - Fixed DTMF keys being broken.
 These now display properly and hide when a call is not made.
+- Removed deprecated event gathering and methods.
+- Updated the SDK to be the latest version.